medcomdk/MedCom-FHIR-Communication/docs/index.md

 ### Special Terms used in Governance for MedCom FHIR Messaging

 MedCom adopts the normative words defined in IETF Best Current Practice 14: Key words for use in RFCs to Indicate Requirement Levels (BCP-14) (currently RFC 2119 and RFC 8174), certain words indicate whether a specific content of the Technical Framework is normative: either required (e.g., “must”, “required”, “shall”) or optional (e.g., “may”, “recommended”).
 Informative content does not contain these key words.

-<a href="https://www.rfc-editor.org/info/rfc2119" target="_blank">Click here to go to RFC 2119</a>
+<a href="https://www.rfc-editor.org/info/rfc2119" target="_blank">Click here to go to RFC 2119 (opens up in a new tab)</a>

 RFC 2119 specifies common key words that may be used in protocol specifications.

 RFC 8174 aims to reduce the ambiguity by clarifying that only UPPERCASE usage of the key words have the defined special meanings.

-<a href="https://www.rfc-editor.org/info/rfc8174" target="_blank">Click here to go to RFC 8174</a>
+<a href="https://www.rfc-editor.org/info/rfc8174" target="_blank">Click here to go to RFC 8174 (opens up in a new tab)</a>

 This specification uses the conformance verbs SHALL, SHOULD, and MAY as defined in RFC 2119.
 Unlike RFC 2119, however, this specification allows that different applications might not be able to interoperate because of how they use optional features.
 In particular: